Don't use not-even-wrong arguments!

 And like I've said, there are many widely-used not-even-wrong arguments.
 Here are some examples:

 Let me be clear that I don't think it's always unreasonable to ask a question about a supposed problem with mainstream science without proposing an actual solution.
 I think that, in a discussion about the Illyrian language, this is an entirely reasonable question: "Why isn't the 'p' in 'Colapis' (ancient name for the Kupa river) and 'Serapia' (ancient name for the Bednja river) geminated, since 'a' was short (because -ap- is coming from *h2ep meaning 'water')?
 The 'n' was geminated after a short 'a' in 'Pannonia' (from *pen meaning 'marsh').".
 It's probably possible to have a productive conversation about that question.
 What would be not-even-wrong is if somebody was attempting to discredit mainstream onomastics with that question without providing an alternative etymology to Pannonia (or, less likely, to both Colapis and Serapia) that doesn't suffer from the exact same problem.
+Though, for some reason, even that question wasn't well-received on Quora, presumably because many people misunderstood it as an attempt to propagate a not-even-wrong argument.
+But, seriously, sometimes such questions work to provoke a reasonable discussion, like when I asked why the name Curicum, the ancient name for Krk, evolved into "Krk", rather than into *Krak or *Krac (depending on whether you assume the Third Slavic Palatalization occurred in Old Croatian before or after the 7th century).
+Maybe that question was received better because the Croatian historical phonology is a harder science than Illyrian historical phonology.
+But had I said "The fact that the 'k' was conserved in the phonological evolution of the name Krk, rather than turning into 'c' /ts/, proves that the Third Slavic Palatalization occurred before the 7th century, when Croatians came here.", that would probably be a not-even-wrong argument, as assuming that doesn't really explain the phonological evolution of "Krk" (Why is it not *Krak?).

 And complaining that the mainstream onomastics uses methodology that seems to contradict basic information theory, like I'm doing, is not not-even-wrong, because I am suggesting a methodology that doesn't suffer from the exact same problem.
 Mainstream onomastics claims that this k-r pattern in the Croatian river names (Krka, Korana, Kravarščica, Krapina, Krbavica, two rivers named Karašica) is a coincidence, while basic information theory (Collision Entropy and Birthday Paradox) strongly suggests that it's statistically significant (that the probability of such a pattern occurring by chance is somewhere between 1/300 and 1/17).
 An obvious solution is to suppose that this k-r pattern was an Illyrian word for "to flow", or at least some prefix that was, for some reason, common in names of rivers.
 I have a rather detailed explanation of what I suppose happened, which you can read on my website.
-The difference between the examples of not-even-wrong arguments and the arguments I am using against mainstream onomastics should really be apparent.
+The responses to that argument saying that we should disregard the information theory and rely on "traditional methods" are probably not-even-wrong because, well, how do you justify those "traditional methods" without appealing to the information theory?
+Traditional methods might be viewed as non-math-intensive heuristics, which sometimes fail, and that's why we have the math-heavy information theory to correct them.
+In other words, traditional methods only work somewhat because information theory works well.
+And asking "If Illyrian was a satem language, what did Curicum, the ancient name for Krk (the northernmost big island in the Adriatic sea), mean?" is not not-even-wrong, because there is quite an obvious explanation if you assume Illyrian was a centum language: Curicum comes from Indo-European *(s)kjeh1weros (northern wind).

 A significant percentage of the arguments used on the Internet forums are not only not right, they are also not even wrong.
 And while it is difficult to tell apart a right argument from a wrong one, it is not all that difficult to tell apart not even wrong arguments.
 Simply, before using some phenomenon as an argument against mainstream science, ask yourself, how does your "theory" (I am using that word in the informal sense.) explain that phenomenon.
-And if you cannot give a simple answer to that, don't use that argument.
+And if you cannot give a sane answer to that question, don't use that argument.

 I know this sounds confusing, so let me illustrate that with an example.
 Here is an example of a not-even-wrong argument: